Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Circularization

-We see further evidence for this shift in dissipation zones in ED Fig. \ref{fig:dissipationPhi}, where we plot characteristics of the azimuthal angles $\phi$ where dissipation occurs\footnote{The angle $\phi$ is defined in the orbital, or $xy$, plane, and is positive for positive $y$.
-Since the star's orbit was counterclockwise, if we are considering a debris stream returning for the first time, positive $y$ (or positive $\phi$) describes points that are {\it upstream of pericenter}, and negative $y$ (or negative $\phi$) describes points {\it downstream of pericenter}.}.
-We define a mean dissipation vector\footnote{Note that $R_{\rm diss} = |\vec{R}_{\rm diss}| \le 1$ by construction, and in general the dimensionless $R_{\rm diss} \neq r_{\rm diss}$, which has units of physical distance.}, $\vec{R}_{\rm diss} =\int \hat{r} \dot{E}dV/\int\dot{E}dV$, and use this to compute the mean azimuth of dissipation, $\cos\phi_{\rm diss} = \vec{R}_{\rm diss} \cdot \hat{x} / |R_{\rm diss}|$ (here $\hat{x}$ and $\hat{r}$ are unit vectors along the $x$-axis and the radial direction of a fluid element, respectively).
-The magnitude of the dissipation vector, $R_{\rm diss}$, is $\le 1$, and measures the azimuthal localization of the dissipation zone: $R_{\rm diss}=1$ implies that all dissipation is occuring at a single value of $\phi$, whileh $R_{\rm diss}=0$ implies axisymmetric dissipation rates.
-In ED Fig. \ref{fig:dissipationPhi}, we see that $\phi_{\rm diss}$ is generally positive at early times, oscillating roughly between $0$ and $0.4$ radians (regions upstream of the pericentric nozzle).
+We see further evidence for this shift in dissipation zones in ED Fig. \ref{fig:dissipationR} (panel b), where we plot characteristics of the azimuthal angles $\phi$ where dissipation occurs.
+The angle $\phi$ is defined in the orbital, or $xy$, plane.
+Positive $y$ (or, equivalently, positive $\phi$) describes points that are {\it upstream of pericenter}, and negative $y$ (or negative $\phi$) describes points {\it downstream of pericenter}.
+We now define a mean dissipation vector, ${\bf R}_{\rm diss} =\int \hat{\bf r} \dot{E}dV/\int\dot{E}dV$, and use this to compute the mean azimuth of dissipation, $\cos\phi_{\rm diss} = {\bf R}_{\rm diss} \cdot \hat{\bf x} / |R_{\rm diss}|$ (here $\hat{\bf x}$ and $\hat{\bf r}$ are unit vectors along the $x$-axis and the radial direction of a fluid element, respectively).
+Note that $R_{\rm diss} = |{\bf R}_{\rm diss}| \le 1$ by construction, and in general the dimensionless $R_{\rm diss} \neq r_{\rm diss}$, which has units of physical distance.
+The magnitude of the dissipation vector measures the azimuthal localization of the dissipation zone: $R_{\rm diss}=1$ implies that all dissipation is occuring at a single value of $\phi$, while $R_{\rm diss}=0$ implies axisymmetric dissipation rates.
+The angle $\phi_{\rm diss}$ is generally positive at early times, oscillating roughly between $0$ and $0.4$ radians (regions upstream of the pericentric nozzle).
 At early times, the shock dissipation zone is also moderately localized, with $R_{\rm diss}\approx 0.5$.
 Starting around day $57$, $\phi_{\rm diss}$ begins to oscillate more violently, first becoming negative and then rapidly becoming positive.
 At the same time, the shocks delocalize in azimuth, with $R_{\rm diss}$ falling to values $\approx 0.2$.

 As a final metric to gauge the circularization of returning debris, we directly plot eccentricity evolution on a ``space-time'' diagram in Fig. \ref{fig:ecc_history}.
 In this diagram, we bin up all grid cells around a certain radius and compute a mass-weighted mean eccentricity $\langle e \rangle$.
 At all radii, we see a nearly monotonic decrease in eccentricity.
 At $t=40$ days, all $r \gtrsim R_{\rm t}$ feature mean eccentricities $\langle e \rangle \gtrsim 0.9$, while at $t=65$ days, this is only true for radii $r\gtrsim 10^4 R_\odot = 100 R_{\rm t}$.
 By the end of our simulation, substantial circularization has taken place within $r=1000 R_\odot = 10 R_{\rm t} \approx 500 R_{\rm g}$, with average eccentricities $\langle e \rangle \lesssim 0.5$.
 While runtime limitations prevent us from self-consistently estimating the future evolution of the bound debris, we note that, at $t=65$ days, the pace of circularization is fastest at large, poorly circularized radii and has slowed at smaller, significantly circularized radii.
 Likewise, while our smoothing of the inner potential prevents us from confidently predicting features of any inner accretion flow, a naive extrapolation of Fig. \ref{fig:ecc_history} suggests that low eccentricities may predominate inside $R_{\rm t}$.